vigneshr97/Lane-Detection/Project 2 - Advanced Lane Finding/writeup.md

 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-The code has been written in the following format.
-All the libraries will be imported.
-Then all the required functions will be declared and at the end, the functions will be called
+The code begins with all the libraries being imported.
+Then all the required functions are declared and at the end, the functions are called to obtain the results.

 ### Camera Calibration